Sign-ups are closed for the 2022 Summer CSA season.

 We believe everyone deserves good food, and are expanding accessibility to locally grown fresh, healthy foods!
 We are collaborating with our farmer Partners (who offer SNAP as a payment option) and with the Pacific Northwest CSA Coalition (PNWCSA) to process SNAP payments for farmers, and potentially, double your SNAP benefits with the use of Double Up Food Bucks.

-- Distributed cookbooks, nutrition information and recipes to share with all program participants throughout the CSA season (look for more info on how to sign-up soon)
+- Distributed cookbooks, nutrition information and recipes to share with all program participants for the CSA season

 How to get 75% off Farm Fresh Food